+The principles and guidelines within this document complement the EHEA 2020 strategy "Widening Participation for Equity and Growth", which ministers adopted in Yerevan in 2015 as a mean to further strengthen the social dimension while concomitantly contributing to increasing quality in higher education.
 The social dimension should interconnect the principles of accessibility, equity, diversity and inclusion into all laws, policies and practices concerning higher education in such a way that access, participation, progress and completion of higher education depend primarily on students' abilities, not on their personal characteristics or circumstances beyond their direct influence.
-With this scope at heart, public authorities should support the implementation of these Principles and Guidelines by offering a legal, financial, administrative, and informative framework that can initiate processes of implementation at the national level.
-This framework will promote inclusive strategies, which provide both specific support for vulnerable, disadvantaged and underrepresented students and staff as well as highlight broader measures and policies from which the student population and staff at higher education institutions can mutually benefit.
+With this scope at heart, public authorities should support the implementation of these Principles and Guidelines by offering a legal, financial, administrative and informative framework that can initiate processes of implementation at the local level.
+This framework will promote inclusive strategies, which provide both specific support for vulnerable, disadvantaged and underrepresented students as well as highlight broader measures and policies wherefrom the student population and staff employed at higher education institutions can mutually benefit.